Treponema denticola: Cell structure

 The tapering of the cell ends, conserved between cells, encompass a patella-shaped structure observed in the periplasm at the cell tip.
 This structure might be involved in the polar attachment of the cells.
-Cytoplasmic filaments, a bacterial intermediate-like filaments composed of the protein CfpA, are adjacent to the inner membrane and run parallel to the tightly organized flagellar filaments.
-Those cytoplasmic filaments are critical for pathogenicity, directly or indirectly as they are also involved in chromosome structure, segregation, or the cell division processes.
-The absence of either flagella or cytoplasmic filaments in deficient mutant increase the mouse peritoneal macrophages in vitro uptake.

 Adherence and cytotoxicity

 The main site for T. denticola habitation in the oral cavity is the gingival crevice.
 These spirochetes attach to proteins (including fibronectin and collagen) of local gingival fibroblasts, binding to their plasma membrane.
 A 53-kDa surface protein on T. denticola is responsible for transporting its components into the host cell, exhibiting a cytotoxic effect.
 Accumulation of T. denticola in this manner facilitates the disease-causing process, including membrane blebbing and red blood cell lysis.

 Role in disease

 Periodontal disease

 Periodontal disease is a type of gum disease caused by the accumulation of plaque on the teeth due to poor oral hygiene.
 Plaque is a sticky substance that contains bacteria which can harden into a substance called calculus, irritating the gums.

 Treponema denticola, a subgingival oral spirochete has been associated with many periodontal disease conditions such as: the early stage of periodontitis, acute pericoronitis (infection under the gum tissue covering a partially erupted tooth)3, as well as necrotising ulcerative gingivitis (severe inflammation of the gum more common in immunocompromised patients).
 It relates to lesions limited to gingival tissue.

-Clinical evidence and research shows that periodontal pockets contain large numbers of treponema denticola together with other proteolytic gram negative bacteria, playing an important role in the development of periodontal disease.
-The toxic products of these bacteria, especially treponema denticola may damage the surface lining periodontal cells making them more prone to damage as well as lysis.
+Clinical evidence and research shows that periodontal pockets contain large numbers of Treponema denticola together with other proteolytic gram negative bacteria, playing an important role in the development of periodontal disease.
+The toxic products of these bacteria, especially Treponema denticola may damage the surface lining periodontal cells making them more prone to damage as well as lysis.
 Treponema denticola attaches to fibroblasts and epithelial cells as well as to extracellular matrix components which are found in periodontal tissues and release its own bacterial contents.
 The bacterial components are: